Love is Love

-To learn more about Kay and Barbara, have a listen to their episode in Season One of Making Gay History and explore the show notes.
-We also recommend Frank Kameny’s episode and show notes in Season One.
+To learn more about Kay and Barbara, have a listen to their episode in season one of Making Gay History and explore the show notes.
+We also recommend Frank Kameny’s episode and show notes in season one.

 Eighteen-year-old Morty Manford was at the Stonewall Inn on the June 1969 night of the infamous police raid.
 But it was a police raid of the Snake Pit bar a year later—which left an Argentine national impaled on a fence—that inspired Morty to join GAA (Gay Activists Alliance).

 Throughout the 1970s Morty took on a major role in the protests that challenged discrimination and police repression.
 It was at one of those protests in 1972 that Morty was assaulted by Michael May, president of the New York City firemen’s union.
-The brutal beating drew Morty’s mother, Jeanne, into the fight for equal rights and together Morty and Jeanne founded an organization for parents of gay people that is now known as PFLAG.
+The brutal beating drew Morty’s mother, Jeanne, into the fight for equal rights, and together Morty and Jeanne founded an organization for parents of gay people that is now known as PFLAG.

 Morty Manford died from complications of AIDS on May 14, 1992.
 He was 41.
 His survivors included his mother, Jeanne, and his sister, Suzanne Swan.

-I’m Eric Marcus and this is a special bonus episode of Making Gay History.
+Eric Marcus Narration: I’m Eric Marcus and this is a special bonus episode of Making Gay History.

 Back in the late 1980s, over the two years that I interviewed people for my book, I found there were two emotions driving people to do what they did in the fight for equal rights.
 One was anger—over discrimination and disrespect.
 And the other was love—the right to love and be loved for who we are.

 We’re releasing this on Valentine’s Day, but whenever you hear it, think of this as a love letter.